-Each secondary school has a 1.0 full time equivalent Adolescent Care Worker for a total of 10 full time equivalent Adolescent Care Workers to support the needs of students with social, emotional, behavioural and/or attendance issues.
+Each secondary school has a 1.0 full time equivalent Adolescent Care Worker with an additional temporary transitional ACW being placed at KCVI/KSS/Module Vanier for a total of 11 full time equivalent Adolescent Care Workers to support the needs of students with social, emotional, behavioural and/or attendance issues.
 Emphasis is placed upon early intervention to provide the supports necessary for students to experience school success.